HongW2019/OAP-spark2.4.3/README.md

 </persistentMemoryPool>
 ```
 #### DCPMM Cache configuration in `$SPARK_HOME/conf/spark-defaults.conf`
+Here we privide you with an example, this cluster consists of 2 worker nodes, per node has 2 pieces of 488GB DCPMM ;
 ```
 spark.executor.instances                                   4               # 2x of number of your worker nodes
 spark.yarn.numa.enabled                                    true            # enable numa